markfjohnson/hdmk/kafka_hello_world/README.md

       }
       ```

 1. If in an air gapped environment, be sure to copy the Docker image **mesosphere/flink-generator:0.1** into your private local repository.
+Also, update the image name to reflect your private repository.
    **NOTE:** You may also have to modify the properties of the imagePullPolicy based on requirements established by your local repository.

 1. Copy the Data Generator yaml shown below into a file called **kafka-demo-generator.yaml**